 Headphones are a necessity in any work environment because you can’t simply work without them.
-Most people use it to focus on whatever they’re working on, and obviously it’s also a communication tool when meeting and talking to someone online.
-That being said, I was fortunate enough to work on an environment where a headphone audio leak is a big issue (just like in many corporate environments) and therefore the idea of writing this one came up to me.
+Most people use it as a tool to keep themselves focused but let’s also not forget it’s a communication tool (i.e. headsets) for video conferencing.
+That being said, I work in an environment where headphone audio leakage is somewhat of an issue (just like in many corporate environments), hence the idea for this article.

 1. Get a closed-back headphone or an in-ear monitor

-Closed headphones are the opposite and this is what your company must be providing you, in case you don’t mind using crappy headphones.
+Closed headphones are the opposite and this is what your workplace is probably providing you.

-Do also avoid using earbuds (e.gย Apple’s earbuds) as they don’t seal to the ears at all, making half of the sound audible to the next person.
+Avoid using earbuds (e.g Apple’s earbuds) as they don’t seal to your ears at all, making half of the sound audible to the next person.
 If wearing a big headphone bothers you, consider an in-ear monitor instead.
 In-ear monitors might be a bit uncomfortable but there’s no way it would leak out audio.

 2. Seal the headphone well against your ears

-Even if you have a closed (or ‘sealed’ as I prefer to call it) headphone, if it’s not positioned correctly to your ears, then it might still leak sound.
+Even if you have a closed (or ‘sealed’ as I prefer to call it) headphone, if it’s not positioned correctly, it might still leak sound.
 This is the case especially for on-ear headphones since they rest on top of your ears which makes leaking possible.

-That being said, it would be crucial to seal your headphones perfectly not just so you don’t leak audio but also to get the best sound possible out of your cans.
+That being said, it is important to seal your headphones perfectly not just so you don’t leak audio but also to get the best sound possible out of your cans.

 3. Limit volume whenever possible

-This may not be obvious but a lot of people in offices play music at a relatively high volume level.
+This may not be obvious but a lot of people in an office environment play music at a relatively high volume level.
 I personally don’t have a problem with it but the louder the volume, the bigger the chance the sound would leak out regardless of the headphone type.
-That’s just logical.
+That’s just how it is.

 So the tip is to decrease the volume as much as possible.
-If you’re wearing a sealed headphone anyway, there’s a good chance you’re isolated from a lot of outside noise already and thus, there’s not much need to crank up the volume.
-Plus, you protect your hearing. ๐
+If you’re wearing sealed headphones anyway, there’s a good chance you’re isolated from a lot of outside noise already and thus, there’s not much need to crank up the volume.
+Plus, your ears will thank you later. ?

 4. Mute or turn off the sound when not wearing it.

-This might be extreme for some but since the subject here is about preventing headphone audio leaks for your sensitive officemates, then including this one is imperative.
+This might be extreme for some but since the subject here is preventing headphone audio leaks for your sensitive colleagues, then including this one makes sense.

 5. Ask the other person to wear headphones himself.

-It’s impossible that all the items mentioned above wouldn’t help but if for some reason they don’t, then the last resort is to ask people who are sensitive to noise to wear headphones themselves.
-That should kill it once and for all. ๐ Plus, the person may also realize himself that he is leaking audio.
-Talk about putting yourself in other people’s shoes. ๐
+It’s impossible that all the items mentioned above wouldn’t help but if for some reason they’re still not enough, then the last resort is to ask people who are sensitive to noise to wear headphones themselves.
+That should kill it once and for all. ?
+Plus, the person may also realize that he himself is leaking audio as well.
+Talk about putting yourself in other people’s shoes.

-A sound-leaking headphone is nothing for most people but for some it’s considered a noise and we all know noise makes people lose focus which in turn makes them unproductive.
-And unproductive people drag companies down.
+A sound-leaking headphone is nothing for most people but for some, it’s considered noise and we all know noise makes people lose focus which can them unproductive.
+And unproductive people are not good for any business.

-Whenever you feel sensitive for those people and want to cater and help them (and their sensitive ears) more, then doing the five things above would definitely help.
-If they still complain, I don’t know.
+Whenever you feel sensitive to those people and want to cater and help them (and their sensitive ears) more, doing the five things above us guaranteed to help.

-Do you have other tips that would prevent audio leak from headphones?
-Feel free to share them in the comments!
+Do you have other tips that would prevent audio leakage from headphones?
+Feel free to share them in the comments section below!